-Galway Kinnell is an award-winning poet best known for poetry that connects the experiences of daily life to much larger poetic, spiritual, and cultural forces.
+Galway Kinnell was an award-winning poet best known for poetry that connects the experiences of daily life to much larger poetic, spiritual, and cultural forces.
 Often focusing on the claims of nature and society on the individual, Kinnell’s poems explore psychological states in precise and sonorous free verse.
-The New York Times Book Review essayist Morris Dickstein called Kinnell "one of the true master poets of his generation."
-Dickstein added, "there are few others writing today in whose work we feel so strongly the full human presence."
-Robert Langbaum observed in the American Poetry Review that "at a time when so many poets are content to be skillful and trivial, [Kinnell] speaks with a big voice about the whole of life."
-Marked by his early experiences as a Civil Rights and anti-war activist, Kinnell’s socially-engaged verse has broadened in recent years in order to seek the essential in human nature, often by engaging the natural and animal worlds.
-With a career spanning decades, Kinnell’s Selected Poems (1980) won both a Pulitzer Prize and a National Book Award.
+Critic Morris Dickstein called Kinnell “one of the true master poets of his generation.”
+Dickstein added, “there are few others writing today in whose work we feel so strongly the full human presence.”
+Robert Langbaum observed in the American Poetry Review that “at a time when so many poets are content to be skillful and trivial, [Kinnell] speaks with a big voice about the whole of life.”
+Marked by his early experiences as a Civil Rights and anti-war activist, Kinnell’s socially-engaged verse broadened in his later years to seek the essential in human nature, often by engaging the natural and animal worlds.
+With a remarkable career spanning many decades, Kinnell’s Selected Poems (1980) won both a Pulitzer Prize and a National Book Award.

-Kinnell was born in 1927 in Providence, Rhode Island.
-A self-described introvert as a child, he grew up reading reclusive American writers like Edgar Allen Poe and Emily Dickinson.
-Graduating from Princeton University—where he was classmates with W.S.
-Merwin—in 1948, Kinnell spent many years abroad, including extended stays in Europe and the Middle East.
+Kinnell was born in 1927 in Providence, Rhode Island and grew up in Pawtucket.
+A self-described introvert as a child, he grew up reading reclusive American writers such as Edgar Allan Poe and Emily Dickinson.
+After two years of service in the U.S. Navy, he earned a BA with highest honors from Princeton University—where he was classmates with poet W.S.
+Merwin—in 1948.
+He earned an MA from the University of Rochester a year later.
+Kinnell then spent many years abroad, including a Fulbright Fellowship in Paris and extended stays in Europe and the Middle East.
 Returning to the United States in the 1960s, Kinnell joined the Congress for Racial Equality (CORE), registering African American voters in the South.
-All his experiences—world travel, city life, harassment as a member of CORE and an anti-Vietnam war demonstrator—eventually found expression in his poetry.
-One of the first voices to mark the change in American poetry from the cerebral wit of the 1950s to the more liberated, political work of the ‘60s, Kinnell “is a poet of the landscape, a poet of soliloquy, a poet of the city's underside and a poet who speaks for thieves, pushcart vendors and lumberjacks with an unforced simulation of the vernacular,” noted the Hudson Review contributor Vernon Young.
+Many of his experiences—world travel, city life, harassment as a member of CORE and an anti-Vietnam war demonstrator—eventually found expression in his poetry.
+One of the first voices to mark the change in American poetry from the cerebral wit of the 1950s to the more liberated, political work of the ‘60s, Kinnell “is a poet of the landscape, a poet of soliloquy, a poet of the city’s underside and a poet who speaks for thieves, pushcart vendors and lumberjacks with an unforced simulation of the vernacular,” noted the Hudson Review contributor Vernon Young.

 - What a Kingdom It Was, Houghton (Boston, MA), 1960, revised, 2002.